 Serve and garnish:

-- 1 bulb scallion, , chopped
+- 1 bulb scallion, chopped

-- In a well-heated large skillet or wok, add 3 tbsp oil.
-Saute garlic, shallot, and ginger with a pinch of salt until fragrant, about 10 seconds.
+- In a well-heated large skillet or wok, add 2 tbsp oil.
+Saute garlic, shallot, and ginger over medium high heat with a pinch of salt until fragrant, about 10 seconds.

-- Add carrots and celery.
+- Turn the heat up to medium-high, add carrots and celery.
 Season with a pinch of salt.
 Saute for 1 minute.
 Add chestnuts and shrimp, if using.
 Saute for another 1 minute.